Meet our Board of Directors

 Andrea was a delegation leader and assistant on nine Compassionate Listening Journeys to Israel and Palestine.
 She uses her CL training to support a culture of healthy communication in her congregational life.

-	Munteha Shukralla-Clark came to the Compassionate Listening Project in 1998 with a background in social activism and a commitment to working for a transformed world.
+Munteha Shukralla came to the Compassionate Listening Project in 1998 with a background in social activism and a commitment to working for a transformed world.
 To that end, she has organized ecumenical peace conferences, led Compassionate Listening journeys, and worked to train and educate thousands in creating a world that works for everyone.
-A woman with a multicultural background and a BA in International Studies from Portland State University, Munteha has used both experience and knowledge to inform her interactions with peoples from all walks of life, backgrounds, disparate beliefs and circumstances.
-She holds that the inestimable value of the Compassionate Listening Project, the journeys, the workshops, and the listening, is that this work creates training and a space for a clearer vision and relatedness, a reality she has seen with her own eyes.
-After a training in Bethlehem, Munteha wrote, " One woman came up to me afterwards, crying, and told me that these were the best three days of her life, and when would we be back."
+A woman with a multicultural background and a BA in International Studies from Portland State University, Munteha has over 20 years experience in Transformational Facilitation, as well as Operations Management and Coaching.
+She has used both experience and knowledge to inform her interactions with peoples from all walks of life, backgrounds, disparate beliefs and circumstances.
+She holds that the inestimable value of the Compassionate Listening Project, the journeys, and the workshops, is that this work creates training and a space for a clearer vision and relatedness, a reality she has seen with her own eyes.

 Phil Fratesi - Baltimore, Maryland

 Phil is an organizational development consultant and event planner.
 Phil’s early career in education as a teacher and school administrator taught him that listening to the stories of others was a cornerstone of learning and mutually productive relationships.
 In his work with organizational leaders, he elicits vision, inclusion, and accountability.
 The work of Compassionate Listening reflects his values and commitment to assisting others in their personal and organizational development.